rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-03-19-rust_lambda.md

 _Words cannot convey my sadness_.

 Seems that there's some interest in using runtimes other than nodejs.
 Here's an issue in a [pre-cursor to aws-lambda-rust-runtime](https://github.com/srijs/rust-aws-lambda/issues/28) and another for [golang](https://github.com/aws/aws-lambda-go/issues/52).
-To went ahead and [prodded the aws-lambda-rust-runtime project](https://github.com/awslabs/aws-lambda-rust-runtime/issues/88), but was promptly rebuffed.
+Went ahead and [prodded the aws-lambda-rust-runtime project](https://github.com/awslabs/aws-lambda-rust-runtime/issues/88), but was promptly rebuffed.
 Fine, fine... "loose lips sink ships" and all that.

 We'll be back...